 Didn’t work, eh?
 Maybe you don’t have the right sources in your package manager:

 sudo bash echo "deb http://download.virtualbox.org/virtualbox/debian wily contrib" \ >> /etc/apt/sources.list.d/oracle.list # http doesn’t work because oracle were too poor to spring for the right cert wget -q https://www.virtualbox.org/download/oracle_vbox.asc -O- | apt-key add - apt update apt install dkms

 Virtual box also ships with a virtual CD image with the right installers on, hidden in a submenu somewhere, which saves bandwidth.

-You can skip some of these steps if you are happy to trust a complete stranger to build your OS for you; osboxes hosts some prebuilt machines of suspect pedigree.
+You can skip some of these steps if you are happy to trust an unaccountable stranger to build your OS for you; osboxes hosts some prebuilt machines of unknown provenance.

 Don’t really know what vagrant is

 If you are a developer, Vagrant will isolate dependencies and their configuration within a single disposable, consistent environment, without sacrificing any of the tools you are used to working with (editors, browsers, debuggers, etc.).
 Once you or someone else creates a single Vagrantfile, you just need to

 vagrant upand everything is installed and configured for you to work.
 Other members of your team create their development environments from the same configuration, so whether you are working on Linux, Mac OS X, or Windows, all your team members are running code in the same environment, against the same dependencies, all configured the same way

 Want an OS that uses modern hardware virtualisation to run apps separately to improve your privacy?